Summary of Your City of Eagle Water Services

 • Automatic payment from your checking or savings account (there is no additional fee for this service);

-• Any major credit or debit card can be used on the City’s website, thru the E-billing option or in the office.
+• Any major credit or debit card may be used on the City’s website, thru the E-billing option or in the office.
 Card processing fees will apply.

 For complete details, follow the “Utility Billing and Payment Options” link at: www.cityofeagle.org/water.